-Heritage House Governing Body
+Heritage House Governing Board

 The Governing Body following the guidance of the Personal and Personal Attributes guidance taken from the Department of Education’s Competency Framework for Governance January 2017.